almaszahra/BTP-Workshops/WS05/readme.md

 # Workshop #5: Member and Helper operators
-V 0.9 (due date moved one day back to give students a chance to celebrate thanksgiving day )

 ## Learning Outcomes

 Upon successful completion of this workshop, you will have demonstrated the abilities to: